secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 ## Logmein contract design

 The Logmein contract is a modified Secret NFT.
 It has all the features of a SNIP721 token, with a few additions:
-- it accepts an additional execute msg to generate a new keypair
+- It accepts an additional execute message to generate a new keypair.
-- a new keypair gets generated when the token is transferred
+- A new keypair gets generated when the token is transferred.
-- (optional): a keypair is automatically crated when the token is minted.
+- (Optional): A keypair is automatically created when the token is minted.

-The last item, which is optional, is not implemented in this Secret Box, although we left some incomplete code commented out for you to implement this if you are up for the challenge.
-Are are pros and cons to doing this.
+The last item, which is optional, is not implemented in this Secret Box.
+However, we left some incomplete code commented out for you to implement this if you are up for the challenge.
+There are pros and cons to doing this.
 Automatically generating a keypair when a token gets minted means there will always be a keypair stored on the NFT, which may have some benefits if you definitely want to use this keypair feature.

 As a modified NFT, a logical first step is to fork the SNIP721 reference implementation.
 This contract is a fork of the [SNIP721 reference implementation](https://github.com/baedrik/snip721-reference-impl).
 Specifically, this particular box forked commit ed7c59d, which was made on 4th Jan 2023.